hasura/ndc-bigquery/readme.md

 BigQuery NDC.

 > [!IMPORTANT]
 > Breaking change: As of v2, the configuration format has changed.
-Configs prior to v2 needs deleted a re-initialized
+Configs prior to v2 need to be deleted and re-initialized

 ## Getting started